Tertianship Program details

 Description of the Program

-The third intake will be in 2021 in our new location north of Durban.
+The third intake will be in 2021.
 The programme follows the common tertianship programme of the Society of Jesus with a particular emphasis on the African experience of the Society of Jesus.
 It is essentially the ‘school of the heart’ for the Jesuit at the end of his primary formation as St Ignatius desired; it aims to create a community of priest and brother tertians through a mutual sharing of our Jesuit life stories and prayer.
 The consideration of our own life story and that of St Ignatius with the experience of the Spiritual Exercises seeks to integrate the life of each tertian for final incorporation into the Society.
 A study of the Constitutions, General Congregations, history of the Society, Vows and administration of the Society is an integral part of the tertianship.
-A detailed timetable is available from firstname.lastname@example.org.
+A detailed timetable is available from email@example.com.

 - A strong desire and commitment to the tertianship programme.